sdrasco/drawdowngame/README.md

 MIT License.
 Do what you want, but don’t blame me when your portfolio goes to zero.

 ---

-## Support

-If Drawdown has entertained you, consider [buying me a coffee](https://coff.ee/stevedrasco).
-Even a small donation helps keep the caffeine flowing during those inevitable drawdowns.

----

 © 2025 Steve Drasco · steve.drasco@gmail.com